SantoriniDave.com

 A Guide to Staying in Monti

-Monti is easily one of my favorite neighborhoods in Rome.
+Monti, along with the adjacent Celio hill, is easily one of my favorite areas in Rome.
 It has a perfect dual personality: on one hand, you are literally staying amidst the monumental ruins of Ancient Rome; on the other, you are in a hip, bohemian village filled with ivy-clad buildings, artisan workshops, and cool little bars.
-The neighborhood’s cobblestone streets, especially around the main Piazza della Madonna dei Monti, come alive in the evenings with locals enjoying an aperitivo.
-For travelers who want a central location with authentic character that feels worlds away from the tourist crowds of Trevi, Monti is the perfect choice.
+The cobblestone streets of Monti, especially around the main Piazza della Madonna dei Monti, come alive in the evenings with locals enjoying an aperitivo, while Celio offers a slightly quieter, greener atmosphere.
+For travelers who want a central location with authentic character that feels worlds away from the tourist crowds of Trevi, this combined area is the perfect choice.

 Best Things to Do in Monti